 EXHILARATING THINGS TO DO IN CHICAGO

 Located in the famed Chicago "Loop", W Chicago - City Center offers easy access to attractions such as the Willis Tower (formerly the Sears Tower), Chicago Art Institute, Magnificent Mile, Millennium Park, Theatre District, and numerous galleries.

-Whether you want to laugh it up at The Second City Comedy Theater, cruise the Chicago River on an architecture boat cruise or take in some music at Millennium Park, there's an activity waiting for you.
-Join us today, tomorrow, or this weekend - and let W Chicago - City Center provides you accessibility to all the Windy City WOW's during your escape.
+Whether you want to laugh it up at The Second City Comedy Theater, cruise the Chicago River on an architecture boat cruise, or take in some music at Millennium Park, there's an activity waiting for you.
+Join us today, tomorrow, or this weekend - and let W Chicago - City Center help you experience the many things to do in the Windy City!

-Are you brave enough to step on to the ledge of the tallest building in Chicago sounds like an exciting thing to do, then you'll love The Skydeck, which is open daily to offer you a fantastic skyline view of Chicago.
+If you think stepping on the ledge of the tallest building in Chicago sounds like an exciting thing to do, then you'll love The Skydeck, which is open daily.
 Located only half a mile from the hotel on Wacker Drive, The Skydeck is perched high up on the 103rd floor of the Willis Tower - and is sure to change your views of downtown Chicago.

 DISTANCE: .4 MILES